Anu-techy/Financial-Analysis-using-MySql/README.md

 **COGS** includes all the costs that are directly tied to the production process, such as the cost of raw materials, labor, and manufacturing expenses.

                                 Cost of Goods Sold (COGS) = Manufacturing Cost + Freight (Transportation Cost) + Other Cost

 **Gross margin** is a financial metric that represents the difference between net sales and cost of goods sold (COGS).
 It shows how much money a company makes from its core business activities, excluding other expenses such as operating costs, taxes, and interest.

-                                              Gross Margin = Net Sales - COGS

-Gross margin is a key performance indicator for companies to assess their financial health and operational efficiency.
+It is a key performance indicator for companies to assess their financial health and operational efficiency.
 It gives :

 **Profitability** Insight: A higher gross margin typically indicates a company is more efficient at producing goods or services at a lower cost, which can be a sign of strong management and competitive advantage.

 **Pricing Strategy:** It helps assess whether a company is pricing its products effectively to cover production costs and generate a reasonable profit.

+                                            Gross Margin = Net Sales - COGS

                                             Gross Margin % = ( GM / NS )*100